 Scott Stadium and John Paul Jones Arena Bag Policy and Entry Procedures

-Starting in 2017, Virginia Athletics announced changes to the bag policy and entrance procedures for home football and men's and women's basketball games.
-The changes in policy and entrance procedures are the result of recommendations made for large-scale events held on Grounds by the University of Virginia's security consultant.
+Virginia Athletics has a clear bag policy and entrance procedures for home football and men’s and women’s basketball games.
+The policy and entrance procedures are for large-scale events held on Grounds by the University of Virginia.

-- Small clutch bags/wallets, approximately the size of a hand and no larger than 4.5" x 6.5" (with or without a handle or strap) can be taken into the stadium or arena and will be subject to search.
+- Small clutch bags/wallets no larger than 4.5″ x 6.5″ (with or without a handle or strap) can be taken into the stadium or arena and will be subject to search.

-Prohibited bags include, but are not limited to: purses larger than a clutch bag, coolers, briefcases, backpacks, fanny packs, cinch bags, luggage of any kind, computer bags and camera bags or any bag larger than the permissible size.
+- Prohibited bags include, but are not limited to: purses, wallets or clutches larger than 4.5″ x 6.5″, coolers, briefcases, backpacks, fanny packs, cinch bags, diaper bags, luggage of any kind, computer bags and camera bags or any bag larger than the permissible size.

-Seat cushions and seat backs are permitted as long as they do not have pockets or are not in a carrying bag.
+Seat cushions and seat backs are permitted as long as they are not in a carrying bag.

 Items needed for small children must be in a clear bag that meet the stated dimensions.